soundpress/RulesOfNYC/docs/c09/index.rst

       (ix) pedestrian ramp violation.

-(d) The provisions of this section will not affect the Program of Stipulated Fines for Vehicles Enrolled in the Fleet Program pursuant to § 39-03.1 of these rules.
+(d) The provisions of this section will not affect the Program of Stipulated Fines for Vehicles Enrolled in the Fleet Program pursuant to 19 RCNY § 39-03.1.